The Breeders: Pod (1990–91)

 A week of rehearsal took place at Wiggs's house in Bedfordshire, England, and Pod was recorded in ten days in Edinburgh, Scotland.
 They used the remaining time to record a Peel Session and a video for "Hellbound."
 Returning to London, they played two shows, the only time that this lineup ever appeared onstage together.
 Released on 28 May 1990, Pod, although not commercially successful, received positive reviews from alternative and mainstream critics alike; The New York Times' Karen Schoemer wrote: "The angular melodies, shattered tempos, and screeching dynamics recall elements of each of the women's full-time bands, but Pod has a smart, innovative edge all its own."

-The album was also famously cited by Kurt Cobain as one of his favorite records ever: "The main reason I like [the Breeders] is for their songs, for the way they structure them, which is totally unique, very atmospheric.
+Pod was cited by Kurt Cobain as one of his favorite records ever: "The main reason I like [the Breeders] is for their songs, for the way they structure them, which is totally unique, very atmospheric.
 I wish Kim was allowed to write more songs for the Pixies, because 'Gigantic' is the best Pixies song, and Kim wrote it."
 He listed Pod as one of the 50 albums he thought were most influential to Nirvana's sound in his journal in 1993.
-In July 2007, in a chat forum interview, Pod's engineer Steve Albini revealed that he considered the album to be among his best works.
+In July 2007, Albini said he considered the album among his best works.